jameshfisher/out_of_thyme/README.md

 # Out of Thyme

 ```
+GET /
+GET /:herb
-POST /$1 with body "empty" or "full"
+POST /:herb with body "empty" or "full"
 ```